oldblackcrow/Handheld-Device/README.md

 Adafruit ItsyBitsy nRF52840 Express - Bluetooth LE

 Adafruit SGP30 Air Quality Sensor Breakout - VOC and eCO2 (keep in mind that the version I used did not have a STEMMA QT connector.
 I soldered the wires directly.
-There is enough room in the Diamnond Select Handheld case to accomodate.
-However, you could 3D print a bigger case if you wish).
+There is barely enough room in the Diamnond Select Handheld case to accomodate, so you should 3D print a slightly bigger case.

+Since all the new Adafruit SGP30s have two STEMMA QT ports, a small handheld just becomes impractical.
+After several months of searching, I ended up replacing mine with an $8 SGP30 from eBay.
+Honestly, I didn't think it would work, but it actually works beautifully and with no changes to the code.
+This is the link for the eBay version, but you can do further serches for a better/cheaper/whatever seller. https://www.ebay.com/itm/125180741014

 PowerBoost 1000 Charger - Rechargeable 5V Lipo USB Boost @ 1A